OpeningDesign/IFC_Roundtrip/README.md

 * etc. <the isolated test cases are virtually endless--the idea is to test one thing only.>

 The next step is to export out an IFC file using the authoring program's specific MVD settings *(Coordination View 2.0 or FM handover, for example)*

-*The idea here, is to test the fidelity of the program's MVD translation, not to tweak the IFC export settings of a particularity BIM program*

 The next step is to import the test file into another BIM platform, again using a specific MVD setting.
 From here, I've denoted that if the translation has passed/failed (or partial) based on how much 'intelligence' remains intact upon import.